Yogurt Vanilla Bean Waffles + Giveaway

 - 1 1/2 cup seltzer water

-- Preheat the waffle maker and preheat the oven to 200 degrees F. In a large bowl mix the flour, sugar, baking powder, and salt.
+- Preheat the waffle maker and preheat the oven to 200 degrees F. In a large bowl mix the flour, sugar, baking soda, and salt.
 Cut the vanilla bean down the middle lengthwise, and scrape out the seed paste.

 - Add the vanilla bean paste, eggs, oil, and yogurt to the bowl.
 Whisk well, then whisk in the seltzer water to thin out the batter.